Difference Between Entrepreneurship and Small Business

 What is Small Business?

 A small business is an operation of a business on a small and limited scale.
-Small businesses are usually owned and managed by individuals or groups.
+Small businesses are owned and managed by individuals or groups.

 Every small business work on a different principle which depends upon the individual owner.
 Every small business aims to earn profit.